 Here are some incredible facts about braces that you might have not known.

-Although it is wonderful to have teeth that are perfectly aligned, one of the main benefits of putting on the brace is to fix your teeth.
+Although it is wonderful to have perfectly aligned teeth, one of the main benefits of putting on the brace is to fix your teeth.
 If your lower and upper teeth are not well balanced then that is a problem.
-A good dental is where your upper front teeth are covering your lower teeth making the cusps of your molars not to touch, and this is something that not many people enjoy naturally.
-Apart from some people viewing braces as a cosmetic investment, apart from fixing your teeth, they are able to correct
+A good dental is where your upper front teeth are covering your lower teeth making the cusps of your molars not to touch, and this is something that not many people enjoy nature.
+Apart from some people viewing braces as a cosmetic investment, apart from fixing your teeth, they can correct

 - Problems with swallowing and chewing food